-10. Bamurru Plains - Kakadu National Park, Northern Territory
+10. Bamurru Plains - Kakadu National Park, NT

 On the edge of the Northern Territory's most famous national park, Bamurru Plains from Wild Bush Luxury is an immersive safari lodge with 10 rustic-chic bungalows, each designed to showcase its breathtaking natural setting and the prolific bird and wildlife that calls it home.

 Visiting Bamurru Plains is like a BBC wildlife documentary brought to life, so don’t be surprised if you ‘hear’ the voice Sir David Attenborough narrating as you explore the extensive property.

 A mecca for photographers, guests can experience a range of activities, from airboat safaris across the Mary River floodplains to relaxing crocodile-spotting cruises, open-top safari drives in search of wild buffalo and brumbies, and a whole lot more.

 More than a celebration of the great outdoors, guests can indulge too, with gourmet canapes and sundowner drinks, and a menu which heroes native ingredients – think kangaroo skewers, crispy barramundi with finger lime salsa and quandong ice-cream.

 11. Spicers Peak Lodge - Southern Downs, QLD